Mario Kart Wii: Reception

 Mario Kart Wii received "generally favorable" reviews according to review aggregator website Metacritic.
 Reviewers deemed the gameplay to be familiar and more safe and predictable than that of Mario Kart: Double Dash.
 Tae K. Kim of GamePro admired the variety of the character roster, though Bryn Williams of GameSpy felt that some of the unlockable characters were bland.
 Although Shane Bettenhausen of Electronic Gaming Monthly and Ryan Davis of Giant Bomb acknowledged that some of the new tracks were inventive, they and Williams determined the track roster to be weaker and less creative than in previous entries.
 Lark Anderson of GameSpot praised the game for being easy to jump into for players of any skill level and stated that motorcycles provide a great alternative to go-karts.
 The additions of motorcycles and an online multiplayer mode were welcomed.
-The unbalanced items and rubber band AI, which were said to result in chance-influenced gameplay, were a common point of criticism, as was the truncation of the battle mode from previous titles.
+The unbalanced items and rubberband AI, which were said to result in chance-influenced gameplay, were a common point of criticism, as was the truncation of the battle mode from previous titles.

 Kim was unimpressed by the graphics, and observed that their quality lowered in the split-screen multiplayer mode.
 Williams described the game as a "480p widescreen treat, delivering crisp, colorful graphics".
 Greg Nicksarlian of GameZone complimented the visuals as sharp and vibrant, but acknowledged their simplicity.
 Mark Bozon of IGN summarized the visuals as basic but charming and polished.
 The music was generally considered to be unremarkable, and the voice acting was derided as repetitive and annoying.

 In 2010, Mario Kart Wii was included in the book 1001 Video Games You Must Play Before You Die.
 Anthony John Agnello and David Roberts of GamesRadar+ ranked Mario Kart Wii #11 in their 2017 list of best Mario Kart games, the second-lowest ranking behind the cancelled Virtual Boy Mario Kart.
 They described the game as "a bloated, populist mess attempting to please everyone" that "feels like the most Mario Kart rather than the best Mario Kart, and as a result, it's as if it's missing the series' soul".
 The staff of IGN ranked the game #18 in their 2019 list of "Top 25 Favourite Kart Racers", deeming it "yet another solid entry in the series" and saying that its expanded track roster and inclusion of both online and splitscreen multiplayer gameplay made it "one of the system’s go-to party games".
 Luke Plunkett of Kotaku ranked the game at #7 out of the nine best Mario Kart games; he felt that there was little reason to play the game after the improvements made by Mario Kart 7 and 8, and that the motion controls were "straight garbage".
 The tracks Maple Treeway and Coconut Mall have been ranked among the series' best, while Matthew Wilkinson of Screen Rant respectively ranked Rainbow Road, Wario's Gold Mine, and Moonview Highway as the first, eighth and ninth most difficult tracks in the series.